Continuous Integration

 php artisan insights --no-interaction --min-quality=80 --min-complexity=90 --min-architecture=75 --min-style=95

-These options can also be found in the configuration file, so no arguments needs to be passed when calling the command.
+These options can also be found in the configuration file, so no arguments need to be passed when calling the command.
+Command arguments have higher priority than configuration values.

-option is mandatory when it's launched in CI to avoid prompts.
+Note: The --no-interaction option is mandatory when it's launched in CI to avoid prompts.

-All others are optional, so if you want to focus only on style, add the --min-style
+All others are optional, so if you want to focus only on style, add the --min-style and forget others.

 Disable Security Check

-In case you develop a library or a plugin, it could be compatible with a large panel of dependencies versions.
+In case you develop a library or a plugin, it could be compatible with a large panel of dependency versions.
+So you can launch your composer update with the --prefer-lower flag to test these minimum versions.

 ./vendor/bin/phpinsights --no-interaction --disable-security-check